bunkahle/PILasOPENCV/README.md

     python setup.py install

-and you change the import command at the beginning of your project files from
+and then you change the import command at the beginning of your project files from

     from PIL import Image